What is IBD?

 Uncommon

-Association with smoking
+with smoking

-Strongly associated with smoking along with worse outcome
+associated with smoking along with worse outcome

 Diagnosis and treatment of IBD